Montreal

-Historically the commercial capital of Canada, Montreal was surpassed in population and in economic strength by Toronto in the 1970s.
-It remains an important centre of commerce, aerospace, transport, finance, pharmaceuticals, technology, design, education, art, culture, tourism, food, fashion, video game development, film, and world affairs.
+Historically the commercial capital of Canada, Montreal was surpassed in population and economic strength by Toronto in the 1970s.
+It remains an important centre of art, culture, literature, film and television, music, commerce, aerospace, transport, finance, pharmaceuticals, technology, design, education, tourism, food, fashion, video game development, and world affairs.
 Montreal is the location of the headquarters of the International Civil Aviation Organization, and was named a UNESCO City of Design in 2006.
-In 2017, Montreal was ranked the 12th-most liveable city in the world by the Economist Intelligence Unit in its annual Global Liveability Ranking, although it slipped to rank 40 in the 2021 index, primarily due to stress on the healthcare system from the COVID-19 pandemic.
-It is regularly ranked as a top ten city in the world to be a university student in the QS World University Rankings.
+In 2017, Montreal was ranked the 12th-most livable city in the world by the Economist Intelligence Unit in its annual Global Liveability Ranking, although its ranking dropped to 40th in the 2021 index, primarily due to stress on the healthcare system caused by the COVID-19 pandemic.
+It is regularly ranked as one of the ten best cities in the world to be a university student in the QS World University Rankings.

-Montreal has hosted multiple international conferences and events, including the 1967 International and Universal Exposition and the 1976 Summer Olympics.
-It is the only Canadian city to have held the Summer Olympics.
 In 2018, Montreal was ranked as a global city.

+Montreal has hosted numerous important international events, including the 1967 International and Universal Exposition, and is the only Canadian city to have hosted the Summer Olympics, having done so in 1976.
 The city hosts the Canadian Grand Prix of Formula One; the Montreal International Jazz Festival, the largest jazz festival in the world; the Just for Laughs festival, the largest comedy festival in the world; and Les Francos de Montréal, the largest French-language music festival in the world.
-It is also home to the Montreal Canadiens of the National Hockey League, who have won the Stanley Cup more times than any other team.
+In sports, it is home to multiple professional teams, most notably the Canadiens of the National Hockey League, who have won the Stanley Cup a record 24 times.